 4.5.3.
-Uninstalling Sourcery G++ Lite on GNU/Linux using the graphical uninstaller
+Using the Sourcery G++ Lite Uninstaller on GNU/Linux

-If you installed on GNU/Linux using the graphical installer, then you must use the graphical uninstaller to remove Sourcery G++ Lite.
+If you installed Sourcery G++ Lite on GNU/Linux using the installer script, then you must use the corresponding uninstaller to remove Sourcery G++ Lite.
 The arm-none-eabi directory located in the install directory will be removed entirely by the uninstaller.
 Please back up any changes you have made to this directory, such as modified linker scripts.